Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 11:00 - 12:00

-2. Open Public Notice - applying the stack to add semantics by adding a privacy agreement as a meta-governance framework  - using the privacy agreement pdating privacy policies, signs, cookie banners, and licenses.
+2. ANCR - Starting the Open Source Project for - Open Public Notice -  the receipt wallet Applying the stack to add semantics with a privacy agreement for meta-governance  - using the privacy agreement for updating privacy policies, signs, cookie banners, and licenses.

- Taking on the licenses topis ( Intro - putting the language together (with standards and specs)
+Duel Open Source licenses topis

 https://wiki.colossi.network/en/HCF/License